The General Assembly establishes the Kentucky Authority for Educational Television; O. Leonard Press becomes KET’s first executive director.

 Workplace Essential Skills is unveiled at the National Press Club.

-The KET.org video-streaming initiative is piloted.
+KET.org video-streaming initiative is piloted.

 The statewide digital transmission system is activated.

-Broadcasting expands to 24 hours a day.
+Television broadcast service expands to 24 hours a day.

 GED® Connection, KET’s third-generation test preparation series, premieres nationally on PBS.